 Go east: Gresham

 Did you know this eastside city has a Japanese garden of its own?
 It’s true: You can find cherry blossoms and solace just steps from the Springwater Corridor Trail at Tsuru Island Gresham Japanese Garden, part of Gresham Main City Park, free and open to the public.
 Continue your eco-recharge nearby at Nadaka Nature Park, a 12-acre green space that offers free bird walks, nature walks, public art and wooden play structures for kids.
-Grab a pint and a burger for lunch at Migration Brewing’s new family-friendly pub location, and butternut squash hummus and lamb stew at Nicholas Restaurant, one of the best Lebanese places in town.
+Grab a pint and a burger for lunch at Migration Brewing’s family-friendly pub location, and butternut squash hummus and lamb stew at Nicholas Restaurant, one of the best Lebanese places in town.

 Where to stay: There are several comfortable hotels in the Gresham area, such as Clarion Inn, and towards the neighboring Columbia River Gorge, like the one-of-a-kind McMenamins Edgefield campus in Troutdale.